-The question “what kind of light do plants need” may also refer to time needed in light.
+The question, “What kind of light do plants need” may also refer to time needed in light.
 Normally they are referred to as low/shade, medium/part sun or high/full sun plants.
-Low or shade plants may need only a few hours of light a day while high or full sun plants need 8 or more hours of light a day.
+Low or shade plants may need only a few hours of light a day while high or full sun plants need eight or more hours of light a day.

 Problems with Too Little Light